RedisGears/RedisGears/docs/operations.md

 !!! info "Common uses"
     * Transform the data's shape
-    * Type casting and value formatting
+    * Typecasting and value formatting
     * Splitting, joining and similar string manipulations
     * Removing and/or adding data from/to the record